christianxiao/christianxiao.github.io/_posts/Monitor_System_design.md

 ### Finally: Incident Data analysis Dashboard
 This is a report dashboard system, we can build all kinds of charts, tables, tabs just by draging and selecting the metrics.
 When incidents happend, people will visit this dashboard to find what happens.

+# System Architecture

+## The core design rules
+The system input data can be categorized into:
+ - ***RealTime Data（实时数据）***.
+Logs, often handled by Flink.
+ - ***Batch Data（批处理数据）***.
+SQL table data, Mysql, Hive, Kylin; ElasticSearch; Hbase.

+So, if a new app needs to served by our platform, it only needs to integrate with our data interface:
+ - Write the code to add logs and config the format infomation.
+If a standard log format is used, the config process can be omitted.
+ - Config the name and schema of related table data.

+Then all is done.

+## Metric Management System
+Goal: Metric data management
+Preset: App developers have add monitor logs and put logs into log fetch system.
+Upper system: log fetch system.

+### Use case
+The user needs to select which app he belongs to before login to metric data system.

+### Demo Design
+TODO

+### Implementation
+### QA